jeffeb3/Docs-layout/README.md

 Just a rough idea of what it could be.
 The pages can happen over time, but the list gives an idea of the sort of thing in each group.
 ___
 `
--Landing page - index(maybe the current landing page and about combined) -MPCNC - mpcnc/index refined at some point but a summary with links to things like cost, uses, dual endstops
+- Landing page - index(maybe the current landing page and about combined)
+- MPCNC - mpcnc/index refined at some point but a summary with links to things like cost, uses, dual endstops
   - Parts
   - Assembly:
      - Table: mpcnc/table.md